hiveot/hub/docs/README-TD.md

 2. type.
 WoT defines native types.
 HiveOT also allows the use of types defined in schemaDefinitions.
 This is contentious as WoT only allows schemaDefinitions in the forms 'AdditionalExpectedResponse' section.
 3. Enum values are machine identifiers.
 They are not translatable as this would change their value.
 Unfortunately the WoT TD standard does not define a method to relate an enum value to a title or description.
 HiveOT partly works around this by using the @type classification for presentation of enum values for standard properties.
 4. With almost everything being a property, these is a need to identify whether it is a sensor, actuator, configuration or Thing attribute.
 5. Forms in development.
 The WoT specifies Forms to define the protocol for operations.
 The hub only uses top level forms.
-Forms in affordances are empty.
+Forms in affordances are currently empty.

 ### Use of properties vs actions?

 The WoT specifications does not describe how best to link Thing state that is the result of actions on the Thing.

-One recommended approach however is to represent the state with a property where possible.
+Since properties are intended to present device state, all stateful action output therefore has a corresponding property.
+Configuration is handled through writable properties and do not use actions.

+There are 2 types of actions to consider, stateless and stateful.
+An example of stateless actions are services that provide output based on request input.
+An example of a stateful action is an actuator such as a light switch.

+Actuators are often controlled through inputs that can have one or multiple input values.
+For this reason, properties are not used to control actuators, as doing so would define some actuators as properties and others as actions, depending on the number of inputs.

-HiveOT bindings therefore only use Actions for 'safe' stateless actions, actions that have no input, and actions that require multiple input parameters.
+HiveOT bindings therefore use actions for actuators.

-As a convention, hiveot actions that do affect state always include this as one or more properties in the output schema.
-If the consumer is not aware of this then it isn't affected.
-If it is aware of this then it can use this to present the current output state.
+Action output: The convention followed is that the action output for actuators provides the resulting state change(s).
+If multiple states/properties are affected then the output is an object with a field for each affected state/property.
+This links the action output to the properties that holds the current state.
+This convention is followed by all hiveot IoT protocol bindings where possible.

-Consumers are notified when properties changes if they are observed.
+Consumers are notified when properties change if they are observed, or can subscribe to an event (see below)

 ## Events

 When to use events?
-HiveOT bindings use events to notify of something that doesn't affect the state of the thing.
-Stateful events are handled through properties.
+HiveOT bindings use events in two cases:
+1. To notify of something that doesn't affect the state of the thing.

-Some examples:
-* the update of a TD is sent as an Event with the operation "updateTD".
-This is not supported in WoT.
-* alarm status is a property as it is state of a thing.
+2. Sensor or actuator output state changes.

+This means that a stateful action has a corresponding property and a corresponding event.

+The motivation behind this approach is to distinguish sensor and actuator output from other properties.
+Consumers only need to subscribe to events to display sensor and actuator status in a dashboard for example.
+Most devices have many more properties than sensor/actuator outputs so this serves to distinguish between them.
+At the same time this approach still allows the use of properties, in case presentation is not relevant.

+It is recommended that WoT addresses the lack of classification in the property affordance so it can be used to present sensors and actuators separate from other properties.

+In addition, hiveot uses the @type field to classify a property but this is too fine of a granularity for this purpose and harder to apply consistently.

 ## Actions

-Actions are used to ~~control device inputs or~~ request an operation on a service or perform an operation on a thing that has no input or complex input.
+Actions are used to control actuators or to request an operation on a service.

 The format of actions is defined in the Thing Description document through [action affordances](https://www.w3.org/TR/wot-thing-description/#actionaffordance).